-These funds are used to account for proceeds from specific sources (other than from trusts or for capital projects) that are restricted to expenditure for specific purposes.
-The Village had the following significant Special Revenue Fund:
+These funds are used to account for proceeds from specific sources that are restricted to expenditure for specific purposes.
+The Village had the following significant Special Revenue Funds:

-Street Construction, Maintenance, and Repair Fund - This fund receives gasoline tax and motor vehicle tax money for constructing, maintenance and repairing Village streets.
+Street Construction, Maintenance and Repair Fund - This fund receives gasoline tax and motor vehicle tax money to pay for constructing, maintaining, and repairing Village streets.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2006 AND 2005
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2008 AND 2007

-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)